adfinis/pyaptly/doc/format.rst

       explicitly name it: "pyaptly publish update ubuntu/stable".
 If you just call "pyaptly pulish update", the will stay on the last publish point (snapshot).

+   gpg-key
+      The key must exist in the users gpg-database and if the database has a password the gpg-agent must be active and the password must have been entered.

+      See also gpg-agent.conf:

+      default-cache-ttl 31536000  # A Year
+      max-cache-ttl 31536000